-Among the main advantages of the developed material is its increased resistance to sudden temperature changes and high humidity.
+Among the main advantages of the developed material is increased resistance to sudden temperature changes and high humidity.
 This is necessary for the reliable operation of equipment in conditions of negative temperatures and active electronic warfare.
 The use of this material in the hulls of unmanned aerial systems (UAS) will ensure stable take-off and landing in the harsh climatic conditions of the Arctic and the North.

 The development has no direct global analogues and has export potential.
-The new material can be used in the transport industry, aviation, electronics, and other strategically important areas.
+The new material can be used in the transport industry, aviation, electronics and other strategically important areas.

 Earlier, www1.ru reported that a heat-resistant material for protecting drones was developed in Russia.